Tibetan Buddhism: Buddhahood and Bodhisattvas

 The Mahāyāna goal of spiritual development is to achieve the enlightenment of Buddhahood in order to help all other sentient beings attain this state.
 This motivation is called bodhicitta (mind of awakening)—an altruistic intention to become enlightened for the sake of all sentient beings.
 Bodhisattvas (Tib. jangchup semba, literally "awakening hero") are revered beings who have conceived the will and vow to dedicate their lives with bodhicitta for the sake of all beings.

 Widely revered Bodhisattvas in Tibetan Buddhism include Avalokiteshvara, Manjushri, Vajrapani, and Tara.
 The most important Buddhas are the five Buddhas of the Vajradhatu mandala as well as the Adi Buddha (first Buddha), called either Vajradhara or Samantabhadra.

 Buddhahood is defined as a state free of the obstructions to liberation as well as those to omniscience (sarvajñana).
 When one is freed from all mental obscurations, one is said to attain a state of continuous bliss mixed with a simultaneous cognition of emptiness, the true nature of reality.
 In this state, all limitations on one's ability to help other living beings are removed.
-Tibetan Buddhism claims to teach methods for achieving Buddhahood more quickly (known as the Vajrayāna path).
+Tibetan Buddhism teaches methods for achieving Buddhahood more quickly (known as the Vajrayāna path).

 It is said that there are countless beings who have attained Buddhahood.
 Buddhas spontaneously, naturally and continuously perform activities to benefit all sentient beings.
 However it is believed that one's karma could limit the ability of the Buddhas to help them.
 Thus, although Buddhas possess no limitation from their side on their ability to help others, sentient beings continue to experience suffering as a result of the limitations of their own former negative actions.

 An important schema which is used in understanding the nature of Buddhahood in Tibetan Buddhism is the Trikaya (Three bodies) doctrine.